frankmarvin/DallaGPA-Calc/README.md

 Unauthorized use of this software may result in legal action under applicable copyright and intellectual property laws.

-For licensing inquiries, contact:
+For licensing inquiries;

-marvinfrank2680@gmail.com
+Contact:marvinfrank2680@gmail.com

 ---

 🚀 Setup (For Authorized Developers Only)

-«The following instructions are provided exclusively for the licensee's internal development team.
+The following instructions are provided exclusively for the licensee's internal development team.
 Unauthorized persons must not attempt to run or deploy this system.»

 Prerequisites